Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

-Note that the same matrix $\VVVV1$ has to be applied to all matrices (since the encoder is shared by all users).
+} Note that the same matrix $\VVVV1$ has to be applied to all matrices (since the encoder is shared by all users).
 We decompose the resulting matrices (after multiplying them by $\VVVV1$) according to the QR decomposition, resulting in unitary matrices $\UUUU{k}{1}$.
-The resulting extended triangular matrices will be denoted as $\mT_k^{(1)} \triangleq \UUUU{k}{1}\mA_k\VVVV1$.
+The resulting extended triangular matrices are denoted by $\mT_k^{(1)} \triangleq \UUUU{k}{1}\mA_k\VVVV1$.

-\underline{Step $2\leq{l}\leq K$:} \\
+\underline{Step $2\leq{l}\leq K$:}